 What is valuable about this list, is that each and every name on it — can be be referenced by researchers, as that individual actually having a file, and that the FBI already has determined and understands, they are deceased.

-In November of 2016, The Black Vault received the most recent version of this list (or believed to be the most recent version.)
-It is archived here for reference.
+In November of 2019, The Black Vault received part of the most recent version of this list (or believed to be the most recent version.)
+Previous releases are archived here for reference as well.

 The FBI RIDS “Dead List”

-The FBI RIDS “Dead List” Released November of 2016 [859 Pages, 423MB] – Please note: This is an incredibly large file, and it is recommended that you right click and click “SAVE AS” to put this on your hard drive.
+The FBI RIDS “Dead List” – 2016 Full Release [859 Pages, 423MB] – Please note: This is an large file, and it is recommended that you right click and click “SAVE AS” to put this on your hard drive.